 Questions about Disabled User Parking Permits: Contact our permit team at 503-823-2777

-Questions about enforcing disability parking spaces contact our Parking Enforcement team at 503-823-5195
+Questions about enforcing disability parking spaces on city streets contact our Parking Enforcement team at 503-823-5195

 What to learn more about the Council Resolution that overhauled our on-street parking for the disability community?
 Click here for all the documents that were taken to Council in 2014.

 ADA Placards are issued by the Oregon DMV